albertstarfield/project-zephyrine/documentation/DeveloperDocumentation/Issue_Log.md

 -   **Status:** In-Progress
 -   **Description:** This change involves several refactors and a new feature.
 The database initialization logic was simplified by removing the complex Alembic "stamp and upgrade" process in favor of a more direct `create_all` approach, and the background health check thread was removed.
 The DCTD scheduler is now more aggressive, attempting to connect to the database immediately upon startup without waiting for a health signal.
 A new `is_preempted` method was added to the `PriorityQuotaLock` to allow tasks to check if they have been preempted by a higher-priority task.
 Finally, `datetime` imports were standardized to `import datetime as dt` to prevent import shadowing.
 -   **ID:** CORTEX-FEAT-003
--   **Title:** Integrate STEM Compass specialized AdaptiveSystems
+-   **Title:** Integrate STEM Compass specialized systems
 -   **Status:** Resolved
--   **Description:** This feature integrates a suite of specialized AdaptiveSystems, collectively named "STEM Compass," into the System Core.
-The launcher (`launcher.py`) has been updated to download these new GGUF files, and the `CortexConfiguration.py` has been modified to map them for use by the AdaptiveSystem worker.
-The total model parameter count has been updated to 78.15B to reflect these additions.
+-   **Description:** This feature integrates a suite of specialized Systems, collectively named "STEM Compass," into the System Core.
+The launcher (`launcher.py`) has been updated to download these new GGUF files, and the `CortexConfiguration.py` has been modified to map them for use by the worker.
+The total model parameter count has been updated to 78.75B to reflect these additions.
 The `.gitignore` file was also updated to exclude temporary build artifacts.
 -   **ID:** SYS-PERF-004
 -   **Title:** Tune resource limits, improve logging, and relax dependency pinning
 -   **Status:** Resolved